 Library of the Printed Web (2013)

-Library of the Printed Web was founded by Paul Soulellis in 2013 to investigate web-to-print artistic practice and the increasingly ﬂuid relationship between screen and printed page.
-It began as a small collection of mainly self-published artists’ publications, acquired by Soulellis directly from artists and small publishers.
+I began Library of the Printed Web in 2013 to investigate web-to-print artistic practice and the increasingly ﬂuid relationship between screen and printed page.
+It started as a small collection of mainly self-published artists’ publications that I acquired directly from artists and small publishers.
 It quickly grew, attracted attention, and became the subject of international exhibitions, workshops, research, and discourse.
-In 2014, Soulellis began publishing his own artists’ publications through Library of the Printed Web (Printed Web 1, 2, 3, 4, 5, 6 and Printed Web Editions), regularly featuring new work by a range of web-to-print artists in various print-on-demand forms.
+In 2014, I began publishing my own artists’ publications through Library of the Printed Web (Printed Web 1, 2, 3, 4, 5, 6 and Printed Web Editions), regularly featuring new work by a range of web-to-print artists in various print-on-demand forms.

 By 2017, Library of the Printed Web had evolved to become an important resource for the study of print-based experimental publishing in the early 21st century.
 The collection was acquired by The Museum of Modern Art Library in New York in January 2017.